 Bess Whitehead Scott received numerous awards during her life and was recognized for her accomplishments by several organizations.
 She was named in 1994 to the Texas Women’s Hall of Fame for her pioneering spirit as a journalist and writer.
 Recognized in 1992 as a Distinguished Alumna of Baylor University 80 years after her graduation, she also was honored in 1992 as an Outstanding Alumna from the University of Mary Hardin-Baylor, which she attended the first three years of college.

 Her career started in 1915.
 Having no background in newspaper work, she landed a job at The Houston Post as the first woman news reporter in Houston.
 Her career at the Post spanned 25 years, but her accomplishments extended beyond news reporting.
 One of her many accomplishments was encouraging a young student, Felton West, to enter the newspaper business in the 1940s.
 He worked for The Houston Post for 53 years.
-West died in 2005 after serving many years on the scholarship committee.

 She taught journalism at Milby High School in Houston, wrote two journalism textbooks, traveled to Hollywood where she wrote screenplays for two-reel silent movies, and ran an advertising firm during World War II.
 Texas A & M University Press published her autobiography You Meet Such Interesting People in 1989 when Bess was 99 years old.